feathersui/feathersui-starling/documentation/help/markdown/text-area.md

 ### Interaction Modes

-Text areas provide two main scrolling interaction modes, which can be changed using the `interactionMode` property.
+Scrolling containers provide two main interaction modes, which can be changed using the [`interactionMode`](../api-reference/feathers/controls/Scroller.html#interactionMode) property.

 By default, you can scroll using touch, just like you would on many mobile devices including smartphones and tablets.
-This mode allows you to grab the text area anywhere within its bounds and drag it around to scroll.
-This mode is defined by the constant, `INTERACTION_MODE_TOUCH`.
+This mode allows you to grab the panel anywhere within its bounds and drag it around to scroll.
+This mode is defined by the constant, [`INTERACTION_MODE_TOUCH`](../api-reference/feathers/controls/Scroller.html#INTERACTION_MODE_TOUCH).

-Alternatively, you can set `interactionMode` to `INTERACTION_MODE_MOUSE`.
+Alternatively, you can set `interactionMode` to [`INTERACTION_MODE_MOUSE`](../api-reference/feathers/controls/Scroller.html#INTERACTION_MODE_MOUSE).
 This mode allows you to scroll using the horizontal or vertical scroll bar sub-components.
 You can also use the mouse wheel to scroll vertically.

 ### Scroll Bar Display Mode

-The `scrollBarDisplayMode` property controls how and when scroll bars are displayed.
+The [`scrollBarDisplayMode`](../api-reference/feathers/controls/Scroller.html#scrollBarDisplayMode) property controls how and when scroll bars are displayed.
 This value may be overridden by the scroll policy, as explained below.

-The default value is `SCROLL_BAR_DISPLAY_MODE_FLOAT`, which displays the scroll bars above the view port's content, rather than affecting the size of the view port.
-When the scroll bars are floating, they fade out when the text area is not actively scrolling.
+The default value is [`SCROLL_BAR_DISPLAY_MODE_FLOAT`](../api-reference/feathers/controls/Scroller.html#SCROLL_BAR_DISPLAY_MODE_FLOAT), which displays the scroll bars above the view port's content, rather than affecting the size of the view port.
+When the scroll bars are floating, they fade out when the panel is not actively scrolling.
 This is a familiar behavior for scroll bars in the touch interaction mode.
 In the mouse interaction mode, the scroll bars will appear when the mouse hovers over them and then disappear when the hover ends.

-To completely hide the scroll bars, but still allow scrolling, you can set `scrollBarDisplayMode` to `SCROLL_BAR_DISPLAY_MODE_NONE`.
+To completely hide the scroll bars, but still allow scrolling, you can set `scrollBarDisplayMode` to [`SCROLL_BAR_DISPLAY_MODE_NONE`](../api-reference/feathers/controls/Scroller.html#SCROLL_BAR_DISPLAY_MODE_NONE).

-Finally, if you want the scroll bars to always be visible outside of the content in a fixed position, you can set `scrollBarDisplayMode` to `SCROLL_BAR_DISPLAY_MODE_FIXED`.
+Finally, if you want the scroll bars to always be visible outside of the content in a fixed position, you can set `scrollBarDisplayMode` to [`SCROLL_BAR_DISPLAY_MODE_FIXED`](../api-reference/feathers/controls/Scroller.html#SCROLL_BAR_DISPLAY_MODE_FIXED).
 This is best for traditional desktop scrollable content.

 ### Scroll Policies

 The two previous properties control how scrolling works.
-The `horizontalScrollPolicy` and `verticalScrollPolicy` properties control whether scrolling is enabled or not.
+The [`horizontalScrollPolicy`](../api-reference/feathers/controls/Scroller.html#horizontalScrollPolicy) and [`verticalScrollPolicy`](../api-reference/feathers/controls/Scroller.html#verticalScrollPolicy) properties control whether scrolling is enabled or not.

-The default scroll policy for both directions is `SCROLL_POLICY_AUTO`.
-If the content's width is greater than the view port's width, the text area may scroll horizontally (same for height and vertical scrolling).
-If not, then the text area will not scroll in that direction.
+The default scroll policy for both directions is [`SCROLL_POLICY_AUTO`](../api-reference/feathers/controls/Scroller.html#SCROLL_POLICY_AUTO).
+If the content's width is greater than the view port's width, the panel may scroll horizontally (same for height and vertical scrolling).
+If not, then the panel will not scroll in that direction.
 In addition to the `scrollBarDisplayMode`, this can affect whether the scroll bar is visible or not.

-You can completely disable scrolling in either direction, set the scroll policy to `SCROLL_POLICY_OFF`.
-The scroll bar will not be visible, and the text area won't scroll, even if the content is larger than the view port.
+You can completely disable scrolling in either direction, set the scroll policy to [`SCROLL_POLICY_OFF`](../api-reference/feathers/controls/Scroller.html#SCROLL_POLICY_OFF).
+The scroll bar will not be visible, and the panel won't scroll, even if the content is larger than the view port.

-Finally, you can ensure that scrolling is always enabled by setting the scroll policy to `SCROLL_POLICY_ON`.
+Finally, you can ensure that scrolling is always enabled by setting the scroll policy to [`SCROLL_POLICY_ON`](../api-reference/feathers/controls/Scroller.html#SCROLL_POLICY_ON).
 If combined with `hasElasticEdges` in the touch interaction mode, it will create a playful edge that always bounces back, even when the content is smaller than the view port.
 If using the mouse interaction mode, the scroll bar may always be visible under the same circumstances, though it may be disabled if the content is smaller than the view port.

 ## Related Links